Navy SEALs (film): Production

+Development

 In the winter of 1986 Brenda Feigen, then an agent at the William Morris Agency, was introduced to Chuck Pfarrer through one of her clients.
-Pfarrer, an active-duty navy SEAL who wrote screenplays in his spare time, had just sold "The Crook Factory," a script about Ernest Hemingway's life.
+Pfarrer, an active-duty navy SEAL who wrote screenplays in his spare time, had just sold "The Crook Factory", a script about Ernest Hemingway's life.
 Feigen encouraged him to write a script based on his experiences.
 After retiring from the SEALs, Pfarrer wrote the script, which Feigen shopped to Orion Pictures, Warner Brothers, and United Artists, hoping to create a bidding war.
 Orion ultimately purchased the script, with Feigen acting as producer.

 Feigen wanted Ridley Scott to direct, but negotiations fell through.
-Producers met with Roger Donaldson, but he didn’t like the script, Richard Marquand was then hired, but his death in 1987 stopped pre-production until Lewis Teague was brought in as a replacement.
+Producers met with Roger Donaldson to see if he was interested in directing, he read the script as a favor to Mike Medavoy, head of Orion, but he didn't like the script, in her memoir, Feigen wrote that the meeting with Donaldson was wasted time.